-The firm selected for testing a control that consisted of reviews of the appropriateness of the models the issuer used to determine the fair values of investments and derivatives.
+- The firm did not evaluate whether specific risks of material misstatement existed for these other revenue types, including whether the risks of material misstatement that the firm associated with revenue types at other business units subject to more extensive audit procedures also applied to these other revenue types.
+(AS 2101.11 and .12; AS 2201.B10) - The firm selected for testing a control that consisted of the issuer's reviews of financial results, including these other revenue types.
 The firm did not evaluate the review procedures that the control owners performed, including the procedures to identify items for follow up and the procedures to determine whether those items were appropriately resolved.
-(AS 2201.42 and .44)
+(AS 2201.42 and .44) - The firm did not perform any substantive procedures to test these other revenue types.
+(AS 2301.08)